coreybutler/iam/README.md

 // Add the partialadmin group to the admin group,
 // and add the admin group to the superadmin group.
+// This is the equivalent of saying "the partialadmin
+// group belongs to the admin group, and the admin group
+// belongs to the superadmin group".
 IAM.getGroup('admin').addMember('partialadmin')
 IAM.getGroup('superadmin').addMember('admin')